 Canadian sports betting law

-There’s a federal ban on single-game sports betting in Canada.
-The law only allows limited parlay betting offered by provincial lottery corporations.
+There was a federal ban on single-game sports betting in Canada.
+The law only allowed limited parlay betting offered by provincial lottery corporations.

-However, the Canadian Government was considering two new sports betting bills in 2021: Bill C-218, the Safe and Regulated Sports Betting Act, an Act to amend the Criminal Code (sports betting), and Bill C-13, an Act to amend the Criminal Code (single event sport betting).
-Both seek to repeal paragraph 207(4)(b) of the Criminal Code to make it legal for provincial governments, provincial lotteries or entities licensed by a provincial government to offer single-game sports wagering.
-The one difference is Bill C-13 removed horse racing from the equation.
+However, the Canadian Government made Bill C-218, the Safe and Regulated Sports Betting Act, an Act to amend the Criminal Code (sports betting), law in 2021.
+The bill repeals paragraph 207(4)(b) of the Criminal Code to make it legal for provincial governments, provincial lotteries, or entities licensed by a provincial government to offer single-game sports wagering.

 Province by province

-Until then, here’s a look at what’s currently legal, province by province, followed by an FAQ:
+Here’s a quick look at what’s currently available, province by province, followed by an FAQ:

 Ontario: PROLINE Sports Lottery featuring limited parlay wagering.
 Available at Ontario lottery retailers only.
 Online app for bet building only.

-Québec: Mise-o-jeu Sports Lottery featuring limited parlay wagering.
+Québec: Mise-o-jeu Sports Lottery featuring single-game and parlay wagering.
 Available at Loto-Québec retailers, kiosks, and online for Espacejeux account holders.

-British Columbia and Manitoba: PlayNow Sports Lottery featuring limited parlay wagering.
-Available online at PlayNow.com and BC and Manitoba lottery retailers
+British Columbia and Manitoba: PlayNow.com Sports Lottery featuring single-game and parlay wagering.
+Available online at PlayNow.com and BC and Manitoba lottery retailers.

 Alberta, Saskatchewan, Nunavut, Northwest Territories, and Yukon: Sports Select Lottery featuring limited parlay wagering.
 Available at provincial lottery retailers and kiosks only.

-Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick: PROLINE and STADIUM BETS Sports Lottery featuring limited parlay wagering.
+Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick: PROLINE and STADIUM BETS Sports Lottery featuring single-game and parlay wagering.
 Available online and at provincial lottery retailers.

 Province by Province Sports Betting FAQ